- 1. Place plenty of colorful pumpkins outdoors

-7. Create a space for Halloween decorating
+11. Create a space for Halloween decorating

 Welcome friends and family with a beautiful exterior display, fit for the fall season.

-8. Hang up a festive wreath
+12. Hang a festive fall wreath

 Highlight the elegance of a fall front porch’s architectural detail with a contemporary take on the classic festive front door.